dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 I think this argument misses that frameworks are fundamentally different from libraries.
 It's easier for a framework to break completely with the past than it is for a widely used general purpose library.

+******

 I don't believe Rx.NET can impose the kind of split that Microsoft did by introducing .NET Core.
 (Or the similar split they imposed by introducing ASP.NET Core.)
-When you chose a host runtime (or an application framework) that's an application-level decision, and you're choosing to be in one world instead of another.
+When you choose a host runtime (or an application framework) that's an application-level decision, and you're choosing to be in one world instead of another.
 That is a top-down decision: you choose .NET or .NET Framework and then a whole bunch of consequences flow from which you chose.
 As the application developer you're going to choose your framework carefully.
 Upgrading to newer versions of frameworks is a far more momentous decision than upgrading a library precisely because we expect frameworks to make breaking changes, particularly when they are essentially brand new things that make no pretence of being simply an update to their predecessors.

 As a developer writing a library, I'm not making that kind of choice when I decide to use, say, `System.Text.RegularExpressions`.
 Or `List<T>`.
 Or, and I think this is probably actually the most relevant comparison for Rx, LINQ to Objects.
 Or any of the other library types which are nearly identical across the .NET FX and modern .NET worlds.